brianbamboo/dsnd-disaster-response-pipeline/README.md

 Data transformation focused primarily on text processing of the message into a numeric format suitable for model training.
 Message text underwent tokenization, stop word removal and lemmatization.
 Lemmatized text was then converted into a count vector, and finally into TF-IDF vector format.

 ### Data Modeling
 The classifier used was sklearn `RandomForestClassifier`.
+Since this is a multilabel classification problem, the classifier was wrapped using `OneVsRestClassifier` and `MultiOutputClassifier`.
+Parameters were determined using grid search.

 ## Summary
 Baseline performance (random forest classifier with default parameters)